touwinho/gad-playwright/README.md

 ## Setup Instructions

 1. **Clone the GAD Repository**
-   Clone the GAD application repository from the link above.
+   Clone the GAD application repository from the [link](https://github.com/jaktestowac/gad-gui-api-demo).
 Install the necessary dependencies and follow the instructions to run the application.

 2. **Clone This Repository**
    Clone this test repository to your local machine.